Registration Confirmation

 Payments must be made before leaving the milkshed; do not leave the shed without paying.

 We firmly believe in the honor system, which is why we value meeting each and every one of our members.
 Twisted Oak Farm only accepts Cash or Venmo.
-Venmo QR codes are located within the Milk Shed above the inventory log, which you will need to complete each time you visit the milkshed.
+Venmo QR codes are located within the Milk Shed above the inventory log or on the shelf where the item is located.
+For all purchases, you will need to complete the inventory log each time you visit the milkshed.

 In addition, the Milk Shed hosts weekly vendors who will have marked envelopes with their vendor number to use for their products.
 Each vendor (except for egg vendors whom we prepay) needs to be paid independently.
 This is a community project that focuses on local sustainability, so our vendors receive 100% of the profit for their product.